Last updated: February 2, 2026

 The MACD (Moving Average Convergence Divergence) is a trend-following momentum indicator that primarily tracks the relationship between two moving averages

-According to Investopedia, the MACD indicator was developed by Gerald Appel in the late 1970s (Dolan, 2025).
+According to Investopedia, the MACD was developed by Gerald Appel in the late 1970s (Dolan, 2025).
 Its main job is to help traders gauge the market’s force, showing whether buying or selling pressure is getting stronger or weaker.

-Similar to the engine room of a car, this indicator helps traders identify emerging trends, spot potential reversals, and find clearer entry and exit points.
+This indicator helps traders identify emerging trends, spot potential reversals, and find clearer entry and exit points.
 It works particularly well in strongly trending markets.

-2. How does the MACD indicator forex trading works?
+2. How does the MACD indicator work?

 The MACD indicator is made of three simple components that work together.
 Understanding these three parts is key to understanding how the indicator works as a whole.